Luke Henman: Major junior

 Before the 2019–20 season, Henman again took part in the Hurricanes' training camp.
-He was named to the QMJHL team of the week for the week of December 30, 2019, with one goal and six assists.
-On January 6, he was made captain of the Armada.
-He was named to the team of the week for each of the next two weeks, with four goals and two assists and four goals and three assists, respectively.
-In the latter week, Henman was named the player of the week.
+He was returned to the Armada on September 14, 2019.
+With the team, he was named to the QMJHL Team of the Week for the week of December 30, 2019, with one goal and six assists.
+On January 6, he was named captain of the Armada, due to his natural leadership.
+He was named to the Team of the Week for each of the next two weeks, with four goals and two assists and four goals and three assists, respectively.
+In the latter week, Henman was named the QMJHL player of the week.
 He finished the season with 25 goals and 49 assists in 63 games.

-In the beginning of the 2020–21 season, his last junior season, Henman was named the player of the week and to the team of the week the week of November 30, 2020, with four goals and six assists.
+During the 2020–21 season, his last junior season, Henman was named the Player of the Week and to the Team of the Week for the week of November 30, 2020, with four goals and six assists.
 Henman was later named to the team of the week for the week of February 1, 2021, with four goals and four assists.
-On May 12, 2021, he agreed to a three-year, entry-level contract with the Seattle Kraken, becoming the first player in Kraken history to sign with the franchise.
+On May 12, 2021, he agreed to a three-year, entry-level contract with the NHL's Seattle Kraken, becoming the first player in Kraken history to sign with the franchise.
 Henman, riding out his final season, was named to the team of the week for the week of May 17, 2021, with six goals and one assist.
-He left the Armada leading the team in assists, with 151, and points, with 214.
+He totaled 16 goals and 27 assists for 43 points during 32 games of the season.
+During the 2021 QMJHL playoffs, he notched 12 points in nine games.
+Henman left the Armada leading the team in career assists, with 151, and points, with 214.